 Hackers can destroy your website in just a few minutes.
-By losing your data, you will lose both, customer confidence and good reputation.
+By losing your data, you will lose both customer confidence and a good reputation.
 Luckily, there are several proven tips to protect websites from being hacked.

 How to protect websites and servers from being hacked

 - Always update your software – out-of-date software acts as an open back-door for cybercriminals: it gives them the opportunity to exploit existing well-known vulnerabilities.
 Update your operating system and other software to remove these potential threats;

 - Back-up regularly – just in case of the worst scenario, that an eventual hack may really happen, keep a backup copy of your website’s data by performing automatic or manual backups.
 This way, even if your website gets hacked, you will be able to restore most or all of it;

 - Get rid of your “admin” username – once you’ve registered your website, change your “admin” username and the usual site access link by using character combinations that will be familiar to you only.
 In this case, hackers won’t be able to access your website using the regular “admin” parameters;

 - Take care of how much information you show through your error messages – be careful about what hints your error messages display.
 Try to be ambiguous as much as possible;